XiaoXIguaZI/HW4_website/README.md

 # Overview

 This project provides a framework for constructing a **Principal Component Analysis (PCA) index** using economic data from the Federal Reserve Economic Data (FRED).
 It includes data preprocessing, PCA computation, and visualization.
-Assignment 4 for Data Science Tools for Finance, by Dr. Jeremy Bejarano
+Assignment 4 for Data Science Tools for Finance, by Dr. Jeremy Bejarano.

 ## 📖 Mathematical Background